Wanaka worker stranded at airport after boss's comments to Immigration NZ wins $87k payout

 His employer Meetu Saklani, a director at Spice Room, approved the leave, and Nath subsequently booked a return plane ticket to visit India.

-Nath told the (ERA) it was always his intention to return from India and that he did not say or do anything to suggest otherwise.
+Nath told the ERA it was always his intention to return from India and that he did not say or do anything to suggest otherwise.

 Despite Saklani approving Nath's leave, the Spice Room arrived at the conclusion that he was not coming back and hired a replacement chef.